Lottery Tips

 How Jackpots Grow (Rollovers)

-One of the biggest draws for both Mega Millions and Powerball is the potential for jackpots to reach astronomical figures.
-This happens thanks to the rollover mechanism, which works similarly for both games.
+One of the biggest benefits of both Mega Millions and Powerball is the potential for jackpots to reach astronomical figures, which is thanks to the rollover mechanism that works similarly for both games.

 What is a Rollover?
 If no ticket matches all the winning numbers to claim the jackpot in a given drawing, the prize money isn't lost.
 Instead, it "rolls over" and is added to the jackpot amount for the next drawing.